(This is a guest post — so before you think we’re leaving Berlin, hold your horses. We’re not going anywhere. 😉 )

 The process is arduous but there is light at the end of the tunnel

 An international move is never simple, but moving back to the United States from another country is fairly straightforward for citizens.
 Though the process does take a while, it generally lasts only a couple of months.
-If one is moving alone, the process will be fairly simple, with the most complicated aspect being the transport of personal effects and household goods.
+If one is moving alone, the process will be fairly simple, with the most complicated aspect being the transport of personal effects and household goods but that can be simplified by looking for international moving companies.
 If one is moving with children, a spouse or pets, things can get a little more complicated in terms of paperwork and planning.

 Before locking down a move back to the United States from overseas, it is a good idea to do a little research on any rules and regulations regarding re-entry into the country.
 Customs regulations are constantly changing, so before sending a shipment of household goods, it is wise to double check that everything can be shipped and to look into what sort of fees may be involved.